GaloisInc/saw-script/doc/manual/manual.md

 Using `unfolding` is mostly valuable for proofs based entirely on rewriting, since default behavior for automated provers is to unfold everything before sending a goal to a prover.
-However, with Z3 and CVC4, it is possible to indicate that specific named subterms be represented as uninterpreted functions.
+However, with Z3 and CVC4, it is possible to indicate that specific named subterms should be represented as uninterpreted functions.

 ~~~~
 unint_cvc4 : [String] -> ProofScript SatResult